with Stanton Peele and Archie Brodsky

 The idea that love or a relationship can be addictive is startling at first glance.
 Dr. Peele poignantly illustrates how this process can work in a somber but gripping article just featured by Psychology Today, about Anthony Bourdain.

-Dr. Peele and Mr. Brodsky approach the world of addiction from a broad lens, so I am quite sure the conversation will be thought-provoking and fascinating.
+Dr. Peele and Mr. Brodsky approach the world of addiction from a broad lens, and their conversation was thought-provoking and fascinating.
 These two gentlemen have been friends and colleagues for over 50 years!
 Both are giants in this field of addiction.
-Having the opportunity to listen in and engage with them is going to be a real treat!
+Having the opportunity to listen in and engage with them is a real treat!

 About Our Presenters